codefresh-io/docs.codefresh.io/_docs/installation/codefresh-runner.md

 ## Runtime Environment specifications

-The following section describes the specifications for the Runtime Environment.
+The section describes the specifications for the Runtime Environment.

-Notice that there are additional and hidden fields that are autogenerated by Codefresh that complete a full runtime spec.
+There are additional and hidden fields autogenerated by Codefresh that complete a full runtime spec.
 You can view and edit these fields only for [Codefresh On-Premises Installation]({{site.baseurl}}/docs/installation/codefresh-on-prem/).

+### Example: Default Runtime Environment specifications
 Below is an example of the default and basic runtime spec after you've installed the Codefresh Runner:

 {% highlight yaml %}